hyeon95y/SparseLinear/README.md

 The user can grow and prune units during training starting from a sparse configuration using this feature.
 The implementation is based on [Rigging the lottery](https://arxiv.org/pdf/1911.11134.pdf) algorithm.
 Specify `dynamic` to be `True` to dynamically alter the layer connections while training.

+## Dynamic Activation Sparsity <a name="kwin"></a>

 In addition, we provide a Dynamic Activation Sparsity module to utilize principled, per-layer activation sparsity.

-## Dynamic Activation Sparsity

 The algorithm implementation is based on the [K-Winners strategy](https://arxiv.org/pdf/1903.11257.pdf).

 ### Installation <a name="install"></a>